Megwana/battleship01/README.md

 * The game does not allow any blank data to be input.
   - Incorrect data or blank data is managed by **error/exception handling**.
 See below:

-  The First example handles the players name input.
+  The First example handles the player's name input.
 The player will be prompted if a number or blank entry has been input and ask them to type 1 letter or more:
   ![Name Value Error](/images/NameValueError.png)
   The Second example handles the Row input in `find_ships`.
 It prompts the player is a number not between 1 and 5 has been entered, incorrect input such as a letter or blank input.
 An error message will appear advising the player to input a number between 1 and 5.
   ![Row Value Error](/images/RowValueError.png)